The flower bed is finally done. It only took us two years to finish. Here’s the final bed, now we are just waiting for the plants to grow and mature.

 Here’s the whole front of the house.

 We added a patio set at the beginning of the summer.
-I found it at Home Depot.
+I found it at our local hardware store.
 As for the flowerbed, the back row of plants are boxwood hedge.
 The middle row are round hedge-looking plants that the gardner put in (we dug them all up and moved them forward to make room for the boxwood hedge).
 We also added a crepe myrtle that blooms with white flowers, and a few grass looking plants.

 I am seriously plant illiterate so I apologize that I don’t know the names of everything we used.